tristanmccarthy/mordhau-ec2/readme.md

 This set of Ansible scripts supports the provision and termination of a private Mordhau server running in Amazon Web Services (AWS).

-By default the server runs on a t2.micro instance which is free under Amazon's free tier accounts and is suitable for basic testing and small scale use.
+By default the server runs on a t2.micro instance which doesn't cost anything under Amazon's free tier accounts.
+Initial tests have shown that this size of instance is fine for a small group (5/6) playing horde or ffa.
-If you are willing to pay a little, a simple config change will increase the size of the instance to support larger scale battles.

 Early version, will evolve to include integration with a build server (probably circleci) and a better ansible structure.
-Mostly followed the guide on the Mordhau forums here: https://mordhau.com/forum/topic/10348/dedicated-server-hosting-guide-linux/ and automated it as I went
+Mostly followed the guide on the Mordhau forums here: https://mordhau.com/forum/topic/10348/dedicated-server-hosting-guide-linux/ and automated it as I went.

 ## Pre-Requisites
 1. Create an AWS account